 At the conclusion of this hymn, I was filled with joy and happiness and had tears in my eyes.
 After Church, I had a meeting with the Bishop.
-Waiting outside his office, I overheard the Bishopric discussing how wonderfully filled the Church was with the spirit that day.
-When my meeting started I said, “I agree, I felt it too; it was a wonderful service today.”
+Waiting outside his office, I overheard the Bishopric discussing how wonderfully filled the Church was with the Spirit that day.
+When my meeting started, I said, “I agree, I felt it too; it was a wonderful service today.”

 The look I received in return was one of questioning and disbelief.
-The Bishop then informed me in no uncertain terms that I shouldn’t or couldn’t feel the spirit because of my probation (which included not being able to partake in the Sacrament).
+The Bishop then informed me in no uncertain terms that I shouldn’t or couldn’t feel the Spirit because of my probation (which included not being able to partake in the Sacrament).
 Since I was unable to eat the bread and drink the water to renew my covenants in Christ, he told me that what I felt must have been something else.

 We then went on to discuss my refusal to give up coffee (another story in itself).
 At the end of my meeting, I felt I lost all faith in what I was taught to believe in for all those years.
 I knew I felt the Lord with me that day, and I couldn’t believe the arrogance of a man to tell me otherwise.
 That was the last Sunday I worshiped in an LDS Church.

 At that time, my loss of faith encompassed all of Christianity, as I believed then that what Mormons taught about Christ was the same as the Baptists, Nazarenes, Lutherans, etc. So, I turned away from all Christian teachings and spent the next few years dipping my spiritual toe in everything from Buddhism to Wicca.
-For a time I even called myself a Heathen.
-There was just no place in my heart for Christ (at least the Mormon version Christ).
+For a time, I even called myself a heathen.
+There was just no place in my heart for Christ (at least the Mormon-version Christ).

-The problem was that no matter what avenue I turned down, I still could not find that sense of peace and joy that I found that day at Sacrament meeting.
-During this journey I started the process of deprogramming all that I had learned from Mormonism and researching the truths about Mormon history.
+The problem was that, no matter what avenue I turned down, I still could not find that sense of peace and joy that I found that day at Sacrament meeting.
+During this journey, I started the process of deprogramming all that I had learned from Mormonism and researching the truths about Mormon history.
 This included having my name removed from LDS records.
-A couple years ago, I decided to turn my ear back to Christianity and started attending a small Christian Fellowship Church near where I lived.
+A couple of years ago, I decided to turn my ear back to Christianity and started attending a small Christian Fellowship Church near where I lived.
 Through personal study of the Bible and prayer, I started to find that joy again.
 This study has shown me the many holes and falsehoods of Mormonism.
-I feel Mormons are the Pharisees returned, putting faith in the Law and not into God.
+I feel Mormons are the Pharisees returned, putting faith in the Law and not in God.
 It has also shown me that I do not need to be a part of any church to invite Jesus into my life.
 He is with me at all times, and I have been shown the truth in the poem of “Footprints in the Sand.”